-BA521 Balanced Scorecards and Performance Dashboards CU 3:6.6.6
+BA521 Balanced Scorecards and Performance Dashboards 3 credits Prerequisite: None

 This course creates business intelligence tools such as balanced scorecards, performance prisms and dashboards as tools to use in the organizational decision making process.
 Content in this course focuses on the advantages of each data tool and the best implementation options moving toward performance improvement.
 Students learn to match information needs with the most appropriate data presentation.